 Then the hawk cycle comes in and wipes the slate clean.
-It gets rid of all the malinvestment and the misallocation of resources, and then it issues in another serpent cycle.
+It gets rid of all the malinvestment and the misallocation of resources.

-So starting off in 1928, if you would have had $1 in Chris Cole's dragon portfolio, at the end of this hawk cycle in 1946, you'd have $6.
+Starting off in 1928, if you would have had $1 in Chris Cole's dragon portfolio, by the end of this hawk cycle in 1946, you'd have $6.